despace-self/Asteroid-orbital/README.md

 # Asteroid-orbital
 this dataset which is officially maintained by Jet Propulsion Laboratory of California Institute of Technology which is an organization under NASA.

+Data is used directly from the Kaggle Platform

 This is a model predicting the orbital_period using the data features.

 Model breakdown is as follows,